Kirillo1/react-lessons-practic/README.md

 - Download [`NodeJS`](https://nodejs.org/en)
 - Run terminal inside this folder
 - Run npm install for install dependencies
+- After that, run `npm run server` for running Json Server
 - After that, run `npm run dev` for running the project

 Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.